FedericoMz/FedericoMz.github.io/index.md

 - **[_TETRA_](https://github.com/simonamazzarino/TETRA)** (TExtual TRust Analyzer) allows analyzing conversational trust following three linguistic maxims.
 It has been tested in a network of humans.
 - **[_Frank_](https://github.com/FedericoMz/Frank/)** is a Hybrid Decision-Making system, learning little by little from the user to help them make good, unbiased, and consistent decisions.
 It employs Incremental Learning in a novel way.
 Developed as part of the EU [TANGO Project](https://tango-horizon.eu/).
-- **[_BRIDGET_](https://arxiv.org/abs/2409.19415)** aims to "bridge the gap" between Hybrid Decision-Making systems were the users is in command (such as Frank) and those where the machine is in command (such as Learning-to-Defer).
+- **[_Bridget_](https://arxiv.org/abs/2409.19415)** aims to "bridge the gap" between Hybrid Decision-Making systems were the users is in command (such as Frank) and those where the machine is in command (such as Learning-to-Defer).
 It dynamically switches between the two states.
 - **[_GenFair_](https://github.com/FedericoMz/GenFair)** is a data augmentation framework.
 It employs a genetic algorithm to create synthetic data to make a dataset fair.
 Developed as my Master's thesis.
+A Master's student from my University later developed her own algorithm based on GenFair, _[SafeGen](https://github.com/rossiele/SafeGen)_, which I supervised.
+It is focused on privacy & fairness.
 - **[_FairNet_](https://github.com/FedericoMz/FedericoMzOld.github.io/raw/main/FairNet_Poster.pdf)** is GenFair's counterpart for networks.
 We assumed that in a "fair" network, no group should be marginalized, and we created a recommender system to achieve that condition.

-Out of _GenFair_, a Master's student from my University developed her own algorithm, _[SafeGen](https://github.com/rossiele/SafeGen)_, which I supervised, and I experimented with _[GenBalance](https://github.com/FedericoMz/GenBalance)_.
-Respectively, they focused on fairness + privacy, and fairness + imbalanced learning.
-I also developed two simple tools that found their way into _Frank_, [_Simple Counterfactual_](SimpleCounterfactual) and [_FairCheck_](https://github.com/FedericoMz/FairCheck).

 ---
 ### Personal Projects